lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 * Project: Designates the project to which the folder belongs when creating a new project folder.
   Project folders must belong to a project.
 However, it does not play any role when creating a user folder.
+* Permission: Set permission of a project folder for project members.
+If this is set to "Read-Only", project members cannot write to this folder inside their compute session.

 Explore folder
 --------------